FamilySearch/pewpew/README.md

 ## Changelog
 ### v0.4.9
-Buf fixes:
+Bug fixes:
-- Fix issue with on_demand where things would lock up if the endpoint did not provide a value.
+- Fix issue with on_demand where things would hang if the endpoint did not provide a value.
 - Fix issue where a logger causes a fatal test error if writing to the underlying resource causes a blocking call.

 Changes: